sourcemeta/registry/README.markdown

 While the project is publicly available on GitHub, it operates under a [source-available license](https://github.com/sourcemeta/registry/blob/main/LICENSE) rather than a traditional open-source model.
-You are free to use the [Started edition](https://github.com/sourcemeta/registry/pkgs/container/registry) for free, but using any other edition for any purpose other than for contributing back to the project requires a [paid commercial
+You can use the [Starter edition](https://github.com/sourcemeta/registry/pkgs/container/registry) for free, but using any other edition for any purpose other than for contributing back to the project requires a [paid commercial